Willem Duynstee: A Vatican investigation

 A further consequence of Tromp's investigation of the teachings and practices of Duynstee and Terruwe was a Roman Curial response in 1956 by way of a letter to the Dutch Episcopacy.
 This canonical communiqué was entitled ‘‘Quaedam admonitiones theoriam et praxim curationis spectantes psychoneurosi laborantium” [Some warnings regarding the theory and practice for the treatment of psychoneuroses]’’.
 While the communique did not mention Duynstee or Terruwe by name, it was an implied warning to Bishops about modern, ‘pernicious’ and novel psychological theories, and a prohibition against allowing priests, religious, seminarians, and novices to receive psychological advice from women psychiatrists (with Terruwe being the only woman psychiatrist in Holland at the time).
 This admonition was repeated in 1957 and 1958.
 It was most injurious to Terruwe's personal reputation and professional practice, and by implication to Duynstee.

 Even after Duynstee's return to the Netherlands, he was forbidden to contact Terruwe.
 Duynstee was eventually vindicated from all alleged error in 1965.
 But this only happened as a result of a specific inquiry into the ‘Terruwe Affair’.
-Rev Dr Henricus Ruygers, under the authority of Cardinal Bernard Alfrink, conducted a thorough investigation over nearly a year's duration.
+Henricus Ruygers, under the authority of Cardinal Bernard Alfrink, conducted a thorough investigation over nearly a year's duration.
 Once all the findings were documented, Cardinal Alfrink, supported by the Bishops' Conference of the Netherlands, arranged a special intervention in Rome for a papal audience with Pope Paul VI.

-Prof Carlo Leget in his article Moral Theology Upside Down, wrote “Duynstee paved the way for integrating Freud’s insights in Thomistic psychology.
+Carlo Leget in his article Moral Theology Upside Down, wrote “Duynstee paved the way for integrating Freud’s insights in Thomistic psychology.
 Duynstee’s ideas were worked out by psychiatrist A.A.A.
-Terruwe… Although the ideas of Duynstee and Terruwe caused enormous upheaval in the 1950s and 1960s, the fuss was more due to socio-psychological and church political causes than to a misunderstanding of Aquinas and Freud.
+Terruwe...
+Although the ideas of Duynstee and Terruwe caused enormous upheaval in the 1950s and 1960s, the fuss was more due to socio-psychological and church political causes than to a misunderstanding of Aquinas and Freud.
 In fact, their interpretation of Aquinas is both very fruitful and based on the text of Aquinas instead of on later Thomistic traditions.”

 Vindication

 Duynstee was fully and publicly vindicated through Alfrink's mediation.
 Terruwe was publicly exonerated.
 This was a major moment in the controversy that made front-page news in the Netherlands and later in Rome in its daily Vatican news.
-The Holy Father, Pope St Paul VI, apologized on behalf of the Catholic Church to Terruwe (Fr Duynstee having already died) for the mistreatment and the suffering they experienced.
+Pope Paul VI, apologized on behalf of the Catholic Church to Terruwe (Duynstee having already died) for the mistreatment and the suffering they experienced.